nurture-tech/unity-mcp-server/CONTRIBUTING.md

 3. In your pull request description, please explain the changes you made and why.
 4. We will review your pull request as soon as possible.
 We may suggest some changes or improvements.

+### Signing-off on Commits (Developer Certificate of Origin)

+To contribute to this project, you must agree to the Developer Certificate of Origin (DCO) for each commit you make.
+The DCO is a simple statement that you, as a contributor, have the legal right to make the contribution.

+See the [DCO](https://developercertificate.org/) file for the full text of what you must agree to and how it works [here](https://github.com/probot/dco#how-it-works).
+To signify that you agree to the DCO for contributions, you simply add a line to each of your git commit messages:

+Signed-off-by: John Doe <john.doe@example.com>

+In most cases, you can add this signoff to your commit automatically with the -s or --signoff flag to git commit.
+You must use your real name and a reachable email address (sorry, no pseudonyms or anonymous contributions).
+An example of signing off on a commit:

+git commit -s -m “my commit message w/signoff”

+To ensure all your commits are signed, you may choose to add this alias to your global .gitconfig:

+[alias]
+  amend = commit -s --amend
+  cm = commit -s -m
+  commit = commit -s

 ## Reporting Bugs

 If you find a bug, please open an issue on GitHub.
 Please include the following information in your bug report: